motion-open-source/awesome-rubymotion/README.md

 Where to learn about RubyMotion and discover new RubyMotion libraries, projects and trends.

-* [Motion in Motion](https://motioninmotion.tv) - MotionInMotion is a paid RubyMotion screencast with an occasional free episode for the masses to enjoy.
+* [Motion in Motion](https://motioninmotion.tv) - A paid RubyMotion screencast with an occasional free episode for the masses to enjoy.
 * [Motion Casts](http://motioncasts.com) - Learn to create native iOS applications using Ruby
-* [Motion Toolbox](https://www.ruby-toolbox.com) - A collection of RubyMotion libraries and wrappers
+* [Motion Toolbox](http://motion-toolbox.com) - A collection of RubyMotion libraries and wrappers

 # Other Awesome Lists